hpc/mpifileutils/DAOS-Support.md

 Note: The DUNS path should be a directory in a globally accessible filesystem.
 All nodes in the MPI job that execute the dcp command will need to extract the DAOS pool and container information.
-If the path given to the `daos cont create` command is in a loca filesystem on the node that runs this daos command (like a node-local /tmp), that information will only be visible locally on that node and the DUNS lookup on other nodes will fail.
+If the path given to the `daos cont create` command is in a local filesystem on the node that runs this daos command (like a node-local /tmp), that information will only be visible locally on that node and the DUNS lookup on other nodes will fail.